MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 # Mixin Kernel: A Fast BFT-DAG Distributed Ledger

-> An implementation-oriented technical paper for Mixin Kernel v0.19, **Fleet Fireflies**
+> A technical introduction to the architecture, data model, and consensus protocol
 >
-> Draft — July 2026
+> July 2026

 ## Abstract

 Mixin Kernel is a distributed ledger for digital assets that combines a UTXO state model, per-validator chains, a cross-referenced directed acyclic graph (DAG), and Byzantine-fault-tolerant collective signing.
 It does not wait for one global block producer.
-Accepted nodes can propose snapshots concurrently on their own chains, while every post-genesis snapshot is finalized by a supermajority signature from the active consensus set.
-Short, hash-linked rounds summarize each node's history and add references to other nodes' rounds, joining the independent chains into a common graph.
+Accepted nodes propose snapshots concurrently on their own chains, while every post-genesis snapshot is finalized by a supermajority signature from the active consensus set.
+Short, hash-linked rounds summarize each node's history and reference rounds produced by other nodes, joining the independent chains into a common graph.

-Version 0.19 improves throughput by allowing one snapshot to commit a batch of transactions.
-Up to 255 eligible transactions share one snapshot hash and one consensus exchange.
-Transaction validation, UTXO conflict protection, and finalization records remain per transaction, while the expensive coordination and collective-signature work is amortized over the batch.
+A snapshot commits a bounded batch of transaction hashes.
+Up to 255 eligible transactions can share one snapshot hash and one consensus exchange.
+Each transaction still has its own authorization, UTXO validation, conflict protection, and finalization record; only the coordination and collective-signature work is shared.
+This separation gives Kernel both individual transaction auditability and efficient group finalization.

-This paper explains the implementation from the data model upward: transactions, snapshots, rounds, nodes, networking, consensus, storage, synchronization, and the performance properties produced by their composition.
-It describes the code in this repository rather than defining a separate wire-protocol standard.
-Constants are current implementation values and may change in later releases.
-The quorum discussion explains the implementation's security rationale; it is not a formal proof or a security audit.
+This paper develops the system from first principles: transactions describe state transitions, snapshots carry consensus, rounds organize each node's history, external references form the DAG, and collective signatures provide finality.
+It then follows the same objects through networking, persistence, synchronization, and recovery.
+The paper describes the implementation in this repository rather than defining a separate wire-protocol standard.
+Numeric limits are implementation parameters, and the quorum discussion is a security rationale rather than a formal proof or audit.

 ## 1. System at a glance

+The simplest mental model is a set of parallel ledger lanes, one for each accepted node.
+A node groups validated transactions into a snapshot and asks the consensus set to certify that snapshot.
+Certified snapshots accumulate in short rounds on the node's lane.
+Each new round points both to the preceding round on the same lane and to a round on another lane, weaving all lanes into one verifiable graph.

 Mixin Kernel separates asset state, consensus envelopes, and graph structure: